Cloud Chi Studios Inc.

 A. The movements are not as soft as Taiji, yet softer than Xingyi.
 The main focus of training is the internal Qi and moving naturally.

-B. Emphasizing circular movements and constant stepping, all of it’s movements combine neutralizing, sticking, coiling and adhering.
+B. Emphasising circular movements and constant stepping, all of it’s movements combine neutralising, sticking, coiling and adhering.
 Because energy and power are obtained from the walking and turning, Jing can be emitted, like a coiled spring unwinding, at any point.

 AVAILABLE FOR THE FOLLOWING WORKSHOPS.pdf